-We carried out an inspection on the 24 November 2016.
-Action had been taken to ensure that the practice was well-led because there were now effective systems in place; The provider had effective recruitment procedure in place to assess the suitability of staff for their role.
+We carried out an unannounced follow-up inspection on the 16 February 2017.
+We found that action had been taken to ensure that the practice was well-led because there were now effective governance systems in place.
+The provider now also had set up effective recruitment procedure to assess the suitability of staff for their role.